MicrosoftDocs/power-platform/power-platform/admin/governance-considerations.md

 Today, Azure AD global tenant admins can perform the following:

-1. Download the PowerApps & Power Automate license report
+1. Download the Power Apps & Power Automate license report
 2. Create DLP policy scoped only to ‘All Environments’ or scoped to include/exclude specific environments
 3. Manage and assign licenses via Office admin center
 4. Access all environment, app, and flow management capabilities for all environments in the tenant available via
-   1. PowerApps Admin center
+   1. Power Apps Admin center
-   2. PowerApps Admin PowerShell cmdlets
+   2. Power Apps Admin PowerShell cmdlets
-   3. PowerApps management connectors
+   3. Power Apps management connectors
-5. Access the PowerApps and Power Automate admin analytics for all environments in the tenant:
+5. Access the Power Apps and Power Automate admin analytics for all environments in the tenant:
    1.	aka.ms/paadminanalytics
    2.	aka.ms/flowadminanalytics

 ### Consider Microsoft Intune

-Customers with Microsoft Intune can set mobile application protection policies for both PowerApps and Power Automate apps on Android and iOS.
+Customers with Microsoft Intune can set mobile application protection policies for both Power Apps and Power Automate apps on Android and iOS.
 This walkthrough highlights setting a policy via Intune for Power Automate.

 ### Consider location-based conditional access

-For customers with Azure AD Premium, conditional access policies can be defined in Azure for PowerApps and Power Automate.
+For customers with Azure AD Premium, conditional access policies can be defined in Azure for Power Apps and Power Automate.
 This allows granting or blocking access based upon: user/group, device, location.

 #### Creating a Conditional Access Policy